Managing Online Presence and Product Information in Retail

 The use of a PIM reduces the risk of errors or inaccuracies: the number of actions that are required to place the correct content on a website, for example, is minimal.
 Making changes to product information takes place centrally; this guarantees that all channels have up-to-date information.

-The addition of digital assets completes the entire product profile, which will not only ease the creation of marketing content but also ensure brand consistency and prevent errors.
+The addition of digital assets completes the entire product profile.
+This eases the creation of marketing content and ensures brand consistency.

 In case you modify article data in your PIM, product specification sheets or brochures can be automatically updated to various websites.
 This saves a lot of manual work and reduces the chance of errors.